Preponderous-Software/Apex-Ecosystem-Simulator/README.md

 # Apex
-This application simulates an environment containing entities that depend on each other as sources of food.
+This application simulates an environment containing entities that depend on each other as sources of energy.
 A food chain arises from the configuration of various entities and their specified diets.

 ![screenshot](pics/screenshot.PNG)